 - Have a clear problem/opportunity that may be at risk.
 Show your knowledge of what your customer is facing.

-Craft a Hero Narrative.
+Craft a hero narrative.

-Once the stage has been set, you can now tell a three-act story of how your technology solves the problem that your customer is facing.
+Once the stage has been set, you can tell a three-act story of how your technology solves the problem that your customer is facing.

-- Introduce the customer and the problem (build the emotional connection with what your customer is facing).
+Act I: Introduce the customer and the problem (build the emotional connection with what your customer is facing).

-- Solve the problem (the ‘what if’ scenario, the building of hope that something could solve the problem).
+Act II: Solve the problem (the ‘what if’ scenario, the building of hope that something could solve the problem).